Product

 What is Remote Monitoring and Management Software?

-RMM software helps IT service providers manage their clients' IT infrastructure remotely.
+RMM software helps service providers manage their clients' IT infrastructure remotely.

-If any irregularities could cause a problem, the RMM tool sends an alert.
+If any irregularities could cause a problem, the RMM tool sends an alert to the relevant IT teams.
+This allows them to address the issue before they impact operations.

 It also schedules regular updates and maintenance so all systems run smoothly with fewer chances of unexpected failures.
-As such, you save time and potential costs on manual troubleshooting.
+An MSP business can save time and potential costs on manual troubleshooting.

-Patch management is a key feature within RMM software.
+Patch management is another key feature of an RMM solution.
 It automatically applies security patches to prevent vulnerabilities and cyber threats.

 What is Professional Services Automation Software?

-A PSA tool is a suite of applications that automates routine business processes, including:
+A PSA tool is a suite of applications that automate routine business processes, including:

 • Project management